c1ph3rwolf/myjupyter/README.md

 # myjupyter
-Collections of Documented Python Scrips in Jupyter Notebook
+Collections of Documented Python Scripts in Jupyter Notebook